gomezlab/PDACperturbations/README.md

 ## Model Testing

 The model testing code is saved single self contained scripts which fully implement and run the hyperparameter scanning and model testing.
-The code is organized this way to make it simplier to run the modelling code on the UNC computing cluster.
+The code is organized this way to make it simplier to run the modelling code on the UNC computing cluster, but should also be compatible with any computing environment.
+This code takes a long time to run.
 All of the regression testing models are available [here](src/klaeger_synergy_regression_model/single_model_scripts) and the binary above/below 90 are available [here](src/klaeger_synergy_binary_model/single_model_scripts).
 There are also scripts (search for run_all_models.R) that build out directory infrastructure and run all the models sequentially.

 ## Prediction Results